-Want to be able to control your Canon 80D with the DJI Ronin-S gimbal but can’t figure out how to make it work?
-In this post, I walk you through, step-by-step how to set up your Ronin-S, and your Canon 80D so you can start and stop video recording using the record button on your gimbal.
+Want to control your Canon 80D with the DJI Ronin-S gimbal but can’t figure out how to make it work?
+This post is a step-by-step walkthrough on how to set up your Ronin-S, and your Canon 80D so you can start and stop video recording using the record button on your gimbal.

-For nearly a year after the release of the DJI Ronin-S in 2018, it wasn’t completely compatible the Canon 80D.
+The DJI Ronin-S was released in 2018–and for nearly a year it wasn’t fully compatible the Canon 80D.
 In Aug/Sep 2019, DJI released a compatibility update–so now the 80D works!
 Do you want to use the start/stop record button on your gimbal to control your Canon 80D without having to fiddle with the bendy infrared cable?
 Want to see how your follow focus knob really works?
 It’s actually pretty cool!
 If you don’t already have it, you’ll need to drop $22 bucks for this cable: Ronin-S Multi-Camera Control Cable (Mini USB).

 If all you have is the bendy, infrared cable that came with your Ronin-S, this “How-To” article is for you!
 You won’t have focus wheel control, but you can still use the “record” button on your gimbal to start and stop recording with your Canon 80D.
 I hope this tutorial helps you!